-Azoft developed a custom software solution for a leading supermarket chain in Nordic countries.
+Azoft developed a custom meal planning app for a leading supermarket chain in Nordic countries.
 Our client employs different marketing strategies to make business more profitable and always explores new means for better communication with consumers.
-For example, in order to increase customer engagement, our client's official websites offers a dinner-planning service, including unique recipes and video tutorials.
+For example, in order to increase customer engagement, our client's official websites offer a dinner-planning service, including unique recipes and video tutorials.

-To create a mobile application for our client's web-based dinner planning service, so that supermarket customers could have access to it while shopping.
+To develop a mobile meal planning application for our client's web-based dinner planning service, so that supermarket customers could have access to it while shopping.
 Azoft was subcontracted to develop mobile applications for both Android and iOS platforms.
 The application also informs customers about discounts and limited-time special offers at the supermarket chain, therefore content needs to be updated regularly.

 - Users can choose a recipe from the image gallery and move it to a calendar on a day they want to prepare the meal

 - Choose the number of persons, adults, and children, for whom the meal will be prepared

 - Overview of shopping list with ingredients and their prices calculated taking into account the number of persons

 - Make plans together with family members through one account either via a website or mobile apps

 - Watch video tutorials about how to prepare a meal